How to Reduce Debt – Debt Elimination

 Based on your financial needs and current debt, our financial specialists may recommend enrolling in a debt management plan (DMP).
 Many of our clients that were enrolled in a financial debt management strategy were able to become free of debt within 5 years or less.
 This debt relief strategy focuses on paying off credit card debt first.

 A DMP can enable you to completely pay off unsecured financial debts, often with a reduced interest rate or with fees waived.
 You make a single payment each month to your credit counseling agency which then disperses it amongst the financial institutions that you owe to.
-Debt relief specialists and credit card companies have historically held arrangements in place to help financial debt administration customers.
+Debt relief specialists and credit card debt reduction services have historically held arrangements in place to help financial debt administration customers.

 For the most part, all of your credit card accounts are closed & you’ll need to live without them until you complete the repayment strategy.
 Missing any payments with this form of debt relief can knock you out of the program.